-You made friends in the city and now you’ll no doubt make new friends in suburbia!
+You made friends in the city, and now you’ll no doubt make new friends in suburbia!

 BY ILANA ARAZIE

-When someone you might want to know moves to a neighborhood, bring them a new plant, cookies, cake or lasagna one evening.
-Being a welcoming face and greeting someone at their door is a nice way to start a relationship.
+Being a friendly face and greeting someone at their door is a nice way to start a relationship.
 Of course, if you don’t want to show up without calling, maybe just leave the gift at their door with a nice note.
-Hopefully, they contact you with a nice thank you, and a budding friendship can begin.
+Ideally, they contact you with a nice thank you, and a budding friendship can begin.

 Pick the Right Hood When Moving to the Suburbs

-Not all communities are filled with people that you can relate to, so pick your hood wisely.
-A friend I know always felt out of place living on Long Island, but when she moved to Michigan she made new friends instantly!
+Not all communities are filled with people you can relate to, so pick your hood wisely.
+A friend I know always felt out of place living on Long Island, but when she moved to Michigan, she made new friends instantly!
+Making new friends after moving is as much about finding places to go and socialize as it is about finding people you connect with.

 Join Classes to Make New Friends